icopy-site/awesome-cn/docs/awesome/awesome-integration.md

 - [BSON](https://bsonspec.org/) - Binary-encoded serialization format for JSON-like documents that is designed to be lightweight and efficient.
 It supports rich data types and is widely used in NoSQL databases, such as MongoDB.
 - [CSV](https://datatracker.ietf.org/doc/html/rfc4180) - A simple and widely used data format that stores tabular data in plain text.
 It is easy to read and write, and can be processed by most programming languages.
 - [JSON](https://datatracker.ietf.org/doc/html/rfc8259) - A lightweight and easy-to-read data format that is widely used for data exchange.
 It supports a wide range of data types and is compatible with many programming languages.
    - [NDJSON (⭐766)](https://github.com/ndjson/ndjson-spec) - A standard for delimiting JSON objects in stream protocols.
 It allows for efficient processing of large JSON datasets and is widely used in big data processing.
+   - [JSON Lines](https://jsonlines.org/) - A text format for storing structured data one record per line.
+   - [JSON Text Sequence](https://datatracker.ietf.org/doc/html/rfc7464) - Defined in RFC 7464, describe a specific format for transmitting or storing a sequence of individual JSON texts.
 - [Protocol Buffers (⭐68k)](https://github.com/protocolbuffers/protobuf) - A language-neutral and platform-neutral serialization mechanism that is designed to be highly efficient and extensible.
 It supports rich data types and is widely used in distributed systems, such as gRPC and Apache Kafka.
 - [XML](https://www.w3.org/TR/xml11/) - A flexible and widely used markup language that is used for storing and exchanging structured data.
 It supports rich data types and is compatible with many programming languages.
 - [YAML (⭐404)](https://github.com/yaml/yaml-spec) - A human-friendly and easy-to-read data serialization format that is widely used for configuration files and data exchange.
 It supports rich data types and is compatible with most programming languages.